micyo202/yan-demo/README_EN.md

 > * webapp/resources：static resource path (including js, CSS, images, doc, plugins, etc.)
 > * webapp/views：view path (*.jsp page for all business functions)

-## Five.
-Introduction
+## Introduction
 > 1. Use the **Maven** to build project
 > 2. Create a database and perform the **.sql** file under the **resources/database** path to create the necessary tables for the framework (such as user tables, resource tables, log records, etc.)
 > 3. Modify the **.properties** configuration file under the **resources/properties** path (specific modification method, see -Six, configuration description)
 > 4. Complete the above steps to deploy the startup service (using ** jetty/tomcat ** both), then enter the development phase
-> 5. Create a business table in the corresponding database according to the actual business requirements, and the table naming specification: "module name _ table name" such as: **SYS_RESOURCE** (system module resource table)
+> 5. Create a business table in the corresponding database according to the actual business requirements, and the table naming specification: "ModuleName_TableName" such as: **SYS_RESOURCE** (system module resource table)
 > 6. Modify the *targetPackage* package name and *tableName* table name in **generatorConfig.xml** under **resources** path, and generate the corresponding persistent layer module code using the  **MyBatis generator** plug-in (Maven execution command: **mvn mybatis-generator:generate**).
 Please refer to [MyBatis GeneratorXML Configuration](http://www.mybatis.org/generator/configreference/xmlconfig.html) for specific configuration
 > 7. Create the corresponding **controller** package under the business module package and create the controller class in the package.
 The controller class name specification ends with **Controller** and inherits from class **BaseController**
 > 8. Write the controller business handling code, using reference - Eight, sample code
 > 9. Create the corresponding JSP page and write the front page display code

-## Six.
-Properties
+## Properties
 | Name（Key value）| Describe |
 | --- | :--- |
 | **setting.upload** | File upload path (absolute path) |